Moving for Work? How to Find a Great Neighborhood for Your Family

 Health and fitness

-Will your older/ teen child be able to walk to school on their own safely?
+- Will your older/ teen child be able to walk to school on their own safety?
 Will they need to take the school bus or get a ride from you each day?

 Community culture and pride